-If you want to do something specific when two or more conditions are TRUE, you can use the IF function in combination with the AND function to evaluate conditions with a test, then take one action if the result is TRUE, and (optionally) do something else if the result of the test is FALSE.
+If you want to do something specific when a cell equals this or that (i.e. is equal to X or Y, etc.) you can use the IF function in combination with the OR function to run a test, then take one action if the result is TRUE, and (optionally) do something else if the result of the test is FALSE.

-In the example shown, we simply want to "mark" or "flag" records where the color is red AND the size is small.
-In other words, we want to check cells in column B for the color "red" AND check cells in column C to see if the size is "small".
-Then, if both conditions are TRUE, we can take a specific action.
+In the example shown, we simply want to “mark” or “flag” records where the color is either green OR red.
+In other words, we want to check cells in column B, and then take action when they contain the word “green” or the word “red”.

 In D6, the formula were using is this:

 In this formula, the logical test is this bit:

 This snippet will return TRUE if the value in B6 is either “greedn” OR “red” and FALSE if not.